openedx/edx-documentation/en_us/developers/source/process/cover-letter.rst

 Feature`.

-When opening up a pull request, please prepare a "cover letter" to place into the "Description" field on Github.
+When opening up a pull request, please prepare a "cover letter" to place into the "Description" field on GitHub.
 A good cover letter concisely answers as many of the following questions as possible.
 Not all pull requests will have answers to every one of these questions, which is okay!